 Let’s start with the concept.
 Each book includes a set of what might be called “quick study” pieces which players are encouraged to learn, one a week.
 The aim is to help players develop their essential notation reading ability, with a suggestion that this will help them improve their exam sight-reading result.

 In a short but useful introduction the author explains:

 “We need to encourage pupils to spend more time literally looking at notation!
-That’s the purpose of this book.
-It’s a one-a-week or, at most, one-every-two-weeks collection of pieces that will be especially useful when a pupil is moving towards a grade exam.”
+That’s the purpose of this book.”

-Whether this is a good strategy is something that teachers will want to consider for themselves, but personally I have found that use of such “quick studies” can be very helpful for some players.
-A drawback of including this approach more widely has undoubtedly been the lack of suitable graded material designed for this purpose, so Paul Harris is to be commended for meeting this need.
+Whether this is a good strategy is something for teachers to consider, but I have certainly found that use of such “quick studies” can be very helpful for some players.
+A drawback of including this approach more widely has undoubtedly been the lack of suitably graded material designed for this purpose, so Paul Harris is to be commended for meeting this need.